Synthetic vs. Down Sleeping Bags for Car Camping: Which is Better?

 Here's why this matters for your actual setup:

 • Space in the Car: If you're car camping, space is usually less of a concern than if you're backpacking.
 You can afford to bring a slightly bulkier synthetic bag without much fuss.
-I once crammed a sleeping bag, two coolers, a camp stove, and three folding chairs into my tiny hatchback for a weekend trip.
 A down bag would have given me more room for snacks.

 • Budgeting Your Gear: Let's be real, gear costs add up.
 A synthetic sleeping bag can be found for $50-$150, while a decent down bag often starts around $200 and goes way up from there Facebook.
 If you're just dipping your toes into car camping, a synthetic bag is a much more accessible entry point.
 You can always upgrade later.

 • Your Camping Environment: If you're primarily camping in dry, desert environments or during the summer months, synthetic is perfectly adequate.
 However, if you plan on camping in shoulder seasons (spring/fall) in the mountains or in coastal areas where humidity is high, the water resistance of synthetic becomes a significant advantage.
-My first fall trip to Dolly Sods Wilderness was damp, and my synthetic bag saved me from a miserable night r/CampingandHiking.
+On a damp fall trip, a synthetic bag can save you from a miserable night r/CampingandHiking.

 • Longevity and Care: Synthetics are generally more forgiving when it comes to washing and drying.
 You can toss them in the machine with less worry.
 Down, on the other hand, requires more delicate care to maintain its loft and insulating properties.
 I've definitely shrunk a down bag by washing it on the wrong setting.
 Rookie mistake.